Freiling87/CCU/CCU/Scratchpad.md

 ###				T	Investigate text box
 Maxior - Window w/ empty text box had "investigateable-message:::"
 Tried something
+##		C	Appearance
+###			C	Full-randomization bug
+- Whole appearance is randomized when any appearance trait is added.
+  - Should be a simple fix since it's doing less rather than more.
+###			C	Facial Hair
+####			C	Trait names changed
+Changed trait names to not overlap with vanilla names.
+This will likely break the BEARD MACHINE, because it was based directly on the class names.
+####			C	Vanilla facial hair no longer spawns
+New
+###			C	Hair Type
+New
+###			C	Skin Color
+New
 #		CT	Projects
 ##			C	Enclave System
 It's best to work on these piecemeal: mutators, traits, agents.
 Then combine them when the parts are complete.